zishengye/GMLS/README.md

 ./configure --with-cc=gcc --with-cxx=g++ --with-fc=gfortran --with-debugging=0 COPTFLAGS='-O3 -march=native -mtune=native' CXXOPTFLAGS='-O3 -march=native -mtune=native' FOPTFLAGS='-O3 -march=native -mtune=native' --download-mpich --download-fblaslapack --download-superlu_dist --download-mumps --download-scalapack --download-hypre --prefix=/opt/petsc/ --with-openmp
 ```

+It has been found that, with the prefix flag, mumps may not be compiled correctly.
+One solution is to remove the prefix flag and do the configure first, and than add the prefix flag, do configure again and all the following make procedure.

 [Kokkos](https://github.com/kokkos/kokkos-kernels)

 It is suggested to install a standalone Kokkos kernel.
 One could directly install the kernel from Compadre package listed below.
 Up to now, in order to cooperate with PETSc, a serial version Kokkos is suggested to be installed.